RTEMS/rtems-docs/README.txt

  http://plantuml.com/

-The page as a link to an 'online demo server' you can use to create images rathre than installing PlantUML.
+The page as a link to an 'online demo server' you can use to create images rather than installing PlantUML.
 Save you source then View and save the PNG format image.
 The PlantUML language reference guide is:

  http://plantuml.com/PlantUML_Language_Reference_Guide.pdf